-- Your refund be affected if you were victim to identity theft in the past year.
+- You were victim to identity theft in the past year.

-- Filed a Form 8379 (Injured Spouse Allocation).
-This could add an additional 14 days to your tax refund.
+- You filed a Form 8379 (Injured Spouse Allocation).
+This could add 14 days to the time when your tax refund is sent.

-What if I entered the wrong routing or checking number for my refund?
-Will my tax refund not be accepted or delayed?
+What if I entered the wrong routing or bank account number for my refund?
+Will my tax refund be delayed or not accepted?

-Not to worry, I’ve made this error in the past.
-If you’re even one digit off on the account number or routing number for your bank account, they will not be able to direct deposit your tax refund.
+I’ve made this error in the past.
+If you’re even one digit off on the account number or routing number for your bank account, the IRS will not be able to direct deposit your tax refund.

-Once submitted, you can’t edit within Turbotax or similar online tax refund software.
-They will default to sending you a check to the address listed on your returns which will add on a few weeks.
+Once you’ve submitted your tax return, you can’t edit your information.
+The IRS will default to sending you a check to the address listed on your return, which will add on a few weeks.